tamchow/FractalGenerator/README.md

 <p>
     NOTES:

-    Multithreading -- A class enabling multithreaded fractal generation has been included, but there is no output.
-    Will have to be debugged.
+    Multithreading -- Multithreading works, but it is extremely resource intensive, requiring about a 20x increase in memory requirements for about a 10x speedup during generation (12 threads).
+Also, there might be OOM errors in very intensive cases.
+I still encourage people to use multithreading, with up to 14 threads (7*2).

     Also,there is full support for zoom, but renders after zoom are slow for higher base precision values.
 As a thumb rule, for quadrupling total resolution, double base precision for best results.
-Also, total scaling beyond 10<sup>4</sup> might not produce very detailed output, but then I haven't done very extensive tests.
 </p>

 <p>